-MTH 030 Elementary Algebra 1 or Two semesters of high school algebra
+MTH 030 Elementary Algebra

+or Two sei mesters of high school algebra

-BIO 111 Introductory Biology I (MOTR BIOL 100L) 1 or One year o
+BIO 111 Introductory Biology I (MOTR BIOL 100L) $^{ m 1}$

+or One yea ar o'

 Cumulative GPA of 2.5 or higher on a 4.0 scale.

+Total Credit Hours

+Math and Science courses must be completed within five calendar years of entering the program or by permission of program director.